skijeng/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge

-The jupityr notebook file for this project is found in the resources folder, called "climate_starter" contains the analysis and flask sections of this project.
+The jupityr notebook file for this project is found in the code resources folder, called "climate_starter" contains the analysis and flask sections of this project.
 In addition to class materials, I used the following sources for code support:

 https://stackoverflow.com/questions/930397/how-do-i-get-the-last-element-of-a-list
 https://stackoverflow.com/questions/72325242/type-object-base-has-no-attribute-decl-class-registry